 10 Valuable Tips and Advice for the Brand New Homemaker

-Do not hang around in your pajamas all day.
-Of course, you definitely can still be productive and get stuff done.
-Who doesn’t want to just hang out in their pajamas?
-I was once there, but trust me, that feeling disappears and gets old quickly.
+Do not hang around in your pyjamas all day.
+Of course, you can still be productive.
+Who doesn’t want to hang out in their pyjamas?
+I felt like that once, but trust me, that feeling disappears and gets old quickly.
 It is best that when breakfast is done and your cup of coffee or tea finished, pick out a comfortable outfit for the day.
 Whether it be leggings, sweatpants, an oversized sweater, or a loose dress, you will feel so much better.
-I usually go for light dresses when I’m doing chores, and wear an apron over top so that my clothing doesn’t get dirty.
+I usually go for light dresses when I’m doing chores, and wear an apron so that my clothing doesn’t get dirty.
 Think 1950’s housewife.
 That’s me, just without the heels.

 When it comes to cleaning the house, have a rough routine.
 It’s not necessary to be strict about it, but knowing what you plan on doing each day will help you organize your schedule.
 Be sure to spread out cleaning tasks, so that you will have time to run errands, arrange appointments, work on your business, and if you have children, work around their routine or school schedule.